Edward Partridge: Church service

 After his baptism, Partridge traveled to the Latter Day Saint settlement of Kirtland, Ohio, with Sidney Rigdon and Emma Smith.
-He then became the first to hold the position of bishop in the Church of Jesus Christ of Latter Day Saints.
+He then became the first to hold the position of bishop in the Church of Christ.
 He is often considered to have been the first presiding bishop in the church, although the differentiation of the two distinct levels of bishop did not really occur until after Partridge's death.
 In this position he helped lead the Mormon settlement in Jackson County, Missouri, and managed land distribution under the law of consecration.
 Partridge was present at the New Jerusalem Temple Lot dedication.

 He was tarred and feathered by an anti-Mormon mob on July 20, 1833, in front of the courthouse in Independence, Missouri, where he had been assigned to preside as bishop, then forced to move to Clay County, Missouri, followed by Caldwell County in 1836.
 During 1835, he served a mission in Illinois, Iowa, Ohio, and Indiana, then entered into another mission in New York and New England.
 Following the 1838 Mormon War, Partridge was jailed in Richmond, Missouri for three or four weeks.
 In 1839, he was expelled from the state.

 Partridge served as bishop everywhere he lived in Missouri, holding the title even when he was away on a mission.
 In 1839, when the members of the Church of Jesus Christ of Latter-day Saints established a settlement at Nauvoo, Illinois, Partidge was appointed as bishop of the Upper Ward of Nauvoo.
 He was also seen as the senior among the bishops of the church, who at that time numbered three.